minielectron/data-structure-and-coding-problems/src/recursions/recursion.md

 1. Choose a pivot item at random
 2. Partition the array
 3. instead of recursion on both side we take one side

+# Backtracking
+- Backtracking is form of recursion
+- general algorithm for finding all the solutions to some computation problems
+- these are constraint satisfaction problems
+- its faster than brute force approach, we can discard bad states